 In their Land Use Plan produced in 1999 and 2000, the Nation identified ecotourism (non-extractive tourism) as a new economic opportunity developing from the new protection of areas in their territory.
-Doug Neasloss, current Chief Councillor for the Nation and a former long-time employee of Spirit Bear Lodge, recalls the early conversations around bringing tourism to their community.
+Doug Neasloss, Resource Stewardship Director, former Chief Councillor for the Nation, and a former long-time employee of Spirit Bear Lodge, recalls the early conversations around bringing tourism to their community.
 “It was a concept that was very new.
 The elders were concerned about people looking in our windows, or that visitors would buy up local supplies and fuel,” he remembers.

 Despite initial concerns, the community began to see the potential of ecotourism to bring economic, cultural and environmental benefits to their territory.
 Larry Greba, who has been a director of the Kitasoo Development Corporation since its establishment in 1994, says the community was able to see parallels between ecotourism and their own conservation-based approach to resource management.

 Unlike the colonial, extractive industries that had operated in the region for decades, ecotourism was an industry that would use the natural resources of the territory in accordance with cultural laws, knowledge and values.
 Their traditional resource plan was guided by oral history and their rich cultural tradition and knowledge.
 The people, the land, and the sea care for and sustained one another.